shahzeb1/mini-gpt/README.md

 ## Cloudflare

-Copy and paste the code in `cloudflare/index.ts` to your Cloudflare function.
+Copy over the code in the `cloudflare/` to your Cloudflare function.

 ## Frontend: